Updated: May 18, 2026

 YouTube: Upload the full clip or edit multiple takes into a “live session” series.

-Instagram Stories: Use swipe-up links (or sticker links) to drive people to the full track.
+Instagram Stories: Use swipe-up or sticker links to send people directly to the full track.

-It can be from an open mic, a living room jam session, or just you running through the track during rehearsal, live content adds a human touch that fans love.
+It can be from an open mic, a living room jam session, or just you running through the track during rehearsal; live content adds a human touch that fans appreciate (especially now).

 4. Tutorial or “Making Of” Breakdown